ognanshissi/messaging-rabbitmq/README.md

 # Rabbitmq

-publishing message and consuming message, good tool to setup a microservice
+publishing message and consuming message

 ## Installation
 - Install `rabbitmq server` using docker, it is simple and fast  you just need to run the command bellow